open-sauced/open-sauced/CONTRIBUTING.md

 ### _We actively welcome your pull requests, however linking your work to an existing issue is preferred._

 1. Fork the repo and create your branch from `main`.
-1. Name your branch something that is descriptive to the work you are doing. i.e. adds-new-thing or fixes-modbile-render
+1. Name your branch something that is descriptive to the work you are doing. i.e. adds-new-thing or fixes-mobile
 1. If you've added code that should be tested, add tests.
 1. If you've changed APIs, update the documentation.
 1. If you make visual changes, screenshots are required.